|

 out of the air.

-Legolas and Golradir raised their bows and shot steadily, finishing
+Legolas and Golradir, meanwhile, had raised their bows, and begun

-off the remaining dark warriors with surgical precision.
+shooting steadily, finishing off the remaining dark warriors with

 It was a short battle.